Meet the Coach Testimonials Blog Schedule a Discovery Call Login

 -I choose to work a patient in because I know them best and I want to help.

 These may not be yours.
 It is worth exploring.
 Yes, there will always be trade-offs to your choices, but many are yours to choose, even when it doesn't feel that way at first glance.
-Don't worry; accepting how things are currently and finding a way to feel better about it having a say does not mean you are endorsing the way things are now.
+Don't worry; accepting how things are currently and finding a way to feel better about it, and having a say does not mean you are endorsing the way things are now.
 Nor does it mean you can't advocate for change.
 It simply means you're looking for ways to find agency despite your circumstances.
 Stick with me.

 Third, can you free up time currently used for venting and ruminating/perseverating about the system?
 Trust me, thoughts are under your control, even if you are uncertain that this is true.
 We know we are most efficient when tapping into our brains' creative and prefrontal cortex areas.
 Those same areas are suppressed when we are in the stress response - reliving the injustices experienced in our work.
 What tools can you utilize to help close the stress cycle, disarm the amygdala, and have those neurons firing on all cylinders?
 This will help you be more present, effective, and efficient.
 Read more here: Closing the stress cycle

 Next week we will continue to unpack the remaining domains of autonomy - Tasks, Team, and Techniques.
-Oh, and you know me, Thoughts.
+Oh, and you know me, Thoughts

 Have a joy-filled week,